 If you opt to use the auto-generating subtitles, the texts from the transcribed subtitles are then searchable thus your content has more possibilities to be seen.
 This also means the reach of your videos would increase.

 Videos with subtitles that are released are reaching more people including the hard of hearing and deaf.
 This means a community of people with this disability in every country can access your video just as you share your stories.
 At the same time, these subtitles will help the hard of hearing to still have a source of entertainment and an additional video resource if they are students.
 Especially during these times when classes are held online, video subtitles are crucial for them.
+Adding subtitles can be very easy if you’re using transcription software, you can learn more at Happy Scribe, one of the top transcription tools in the market.

 Once your video is uploaded to a social media platform, anyone scrolling can pass by your video and might not unmute it.
 Thus, with the help of subtitles, the trick is to make your subtitles captivating enough for them to click on your video and continue playing it.
 From this added element, people could react and share your video.